A2C-SMCP/tfsm/README.md

 machine.next_state()
 print(machine.state)
 >>> 'B'
-# We can also define a different order of transitions
+# We can also define a different order of tfsm
 machine = Machine(states=states, initial='A')
 machine.add_ordered_transitions(['A', 'C', 'B'])
 machine.next_state()
 print(machine.state)
 >>> 'C'
 # Conditions can be passed to 'add_ordered_transitions' as well
-# If one condition is passed, it will be used for all transitions
+# If one condition is passed, it will be used for all tfsm
 machine = Machine(states=states, initial='A')
 machine.add_ordered_transitions(conditions='check')
 # If a list is passed, it must contain exactly as many elements as the